 The Great Dane:

-This breed was created to work as a hunting dog but very soon the elite class of the society adopted this dog to keep it as a companion dog, as well as, an athlete.
+This breed was created to work as a hunting dog but very soon the elite class of society adopted this dog to keep it as a companion dog, as well as, an athlete.

 Surprisingly, Great Dane dogs can be taller than most people as they may grow up to 34 inches tall at shoulder height.
 Nowadays, most people prefer Great Danes as family companions and show dogs.